IssaDia/revamping_assessment/README.md

   - endsWith
   - array functions
   - destructuration
-- use explicit name for variables and functions in order to avoid comments
+- use explicit name for variables and functions in order to avoid comments (clean code)